Reimagine and craft the employee experience has been saved

 Design thinking meets HR process transformation

 The disruptions impacting an organization’s business and workforce inspired it to transform its current HR structure, technology, and associated processes by moving to the cloud.
-Rather than designing purely to support the move, the company is taking advantage of the opportunity to meaningfully enhance the experience for HR customers, putting the customer moments that matter front and center as it designs for the future.
+Rather than designing purely to support the move, the company is taking advantage of the opportunity to meaningfully enhance the experience for HR customers, putting the customer moments that matter front and center as

 The first, strategy phase of the transformation involved defining customer personas (e.g., a manager, a new recruit, an experienced hire, etc.), identifying the moments that matter to those customers, and creating journey maps of their employment experience.
 Now the company is using a hybrid agile methodology that employs models, prototypes, and multiple voices to design, test, and refine solutions.